-Students enrolled in the RNSG 2130, Professional Nursing Review and Licensure Preparation, capstone course are required to complete, at a score specified by program faculty, a standardized EXIT EXAM.
-Failure to attain the required score would result in the student not completing the program and not being certified for the NCLEX-RN Exam.
-Graduates not completing the NCLEX-RN within one year of graduation date from the ADN program will be required to complete remediation and testing as specified by the program.
+Students enrolled in the RNSG 2130 (Professional Nursing

+Review and Licensure Preparation) - capstone course, are required to complete, a standardized exit exam, at a score specified by program.
+Failure to attain the required grade for course will result in students not completing the program and not being certified for the NCLEX-RN exam.